Disappearing Elephants is a collaboration between the New School’s International Field Program and

 If you would like to contact us please send an email to firstname.lastname@example.org.

 Brianna Rowe is an adventurer who works and studies big global issues.
-She is finishing her Masters degree at The New School, focusing on International Development, Media, Conservation and Education.
-She has worked with youth in experiential learning environments, including leading student expeditions and teaching youth through media.
-Disappearing Elephants is a project that she has been working on since the start, and she is hoping to continue tackling big conservation issues and working to change the systemic problems that are causing elephant populations to be in decline.
+She holds a Masters degree from The New School, focusing on International Development, Media, Conservation and Education.
+She has worked with youth in experiential learning environments, including leading student expeditions with National Geographic Student Expeditions, and hosting a kids film festival at the New York WILD Film Festival.
+Disappearing Elephants is her Masters thesis project, and she created another environmental project on climate change called Disappearing Ice.
 When not working or studying, Brianna likes to explore New York City by going to concerts and events, and running the city’s bridges, waterfronts and parks.

 Karla Bajana was born and raised in Managua, Nicaragua, and earned her B.A at the University of Southern California in International Relations and Global Business.
 For the last three years, she has been working for the Nicaragua Permanent Mission to United Nations.
 Karla currently is a candidate for an MS in Environmental Policy and Sustainability Management at The New School.
 She is interested in sustainability initiatives in the non/for profit organizations.
 She got into the disappearing elephant project during Hong Kong IFP after having several conversations with the other team members, and gained a significant interest to create awareness on the elephant issue.
 She loves elephants because they are majestic animals that have a significant place in the world’s ecosystem.
 On her free time, she enjoys traveling, running long distances and spending time with her small dog.